beenooyadav/setu/README.md

-to use first signup using below URL in my case host was host="http://127.0.0.1:8000"
+to use first signup using below URL from browser in my case host was host="http://127.0.0.1:8000"

 {{host}}/accounts/sign_up/